Cloud Log Management and On-Premise: a feature guide

 Logs are collected by lightweight agents installed on corporate resources (servers, endpoints, firewalls, cloud workloads) and transmitted securely, typically via TLS, to the provider’s platform.
 Here they are indexed, correlated, and made available for real-time or historical analysis.

-The Main Advantages of Cloud Log Management
+The main advantages of Cloud Log Management

 - Rapid deployment (Time-to-Value): a Cloud service can be activated in hours or days, with no need for hardware procurement or lengthy setup phases.
 This is a decisive competitive advantage for SMEs that need operational solutions in the short term.